Tropical Storm Erin (2007): Oklahoma

 After its unexpected redevelopment over Oklahoma, widespread damage was also reported there.
 Several communities in central Oklahoma were flooded due to the heavy rainfall.
 Watonga, Kingfisher and Geary were the hardest-hit communities, where many houses and buildings were inundated.
 The weather forced the cancellation of the Hydro Fair as the carnival rides were not safe in heavy rain and high wind.
 Winds in Watonga gusted as high as 82 mph, which damaged numerous trees and power lines and heavily damaged mobile homes.
 The entire community lost power, as did about 15,000 customers in total in the Oklahoma City metropolitan area.
 A section of Interstate 40 was also closed for a while.

 One person drowned in a cellar in Fort Cobb, and another drowned in Kingfisher.
 Another storm-related death took place in Seminole.
 Three others were found dead after a weather-related automobile accident also near Carnegie.
-Another automobile accident fatality took place in Okmulgee County but it is unclear if the event was storm-related.
 Damage amounted to over $2 million (2007 USD).